byart0/Flask-Project-Manager/README.md

   This clear structure makes it easy to expand the app later.

 - **Templates & Styling**:
   Minimal HTML/CSS (no external frameworks) was chosen to focus on backend logic.
 Inline styles keep the app lightweight but can be refactored into a `templates/` folder.
+  The layout uses **basic responsive design principles**, so the forms and pages adapt to different screen sizes (desktop and mobile).

 - **Form Validation**:
   Flask-WTF was used to ensure input validation (e.g., password confirmation, unique usernames).